waieez/Blog/Rust/queuestack.md

+#Rust OOP?
+A Rusty QueueStack

-#My JS is Getting Rusty
+My JS is getting Rusty!

 Our expedition into the heart of Rust has just begun.